AndrewJackson2020/resume/resume/andrew_resume.typ

   description: "Enfusion",
 )
 #resume-item[
-  - Led the creation of a software development team with the goal of increasing scalability ofthe analytics product line
+  - Led the creation of a software development team with the goal of increasing scalability of the analytics product line
   - Trained analytics team members in Python programming and software development best practices
   - Architected infrastructure on Google Cloud using Terraform and Docker to ensure reproducible software execution environments with dev/prod parity
-  - Enabled cleanup of legacy SQL codebase by introducing Python based application layer delivered via REST API hosted on GCP and securely consumed by AWS based BI application
+  - Enabled cleanup of legacy SQL code-base by introducing Python based application layer delivered via REST API hosted on GCP and securely consumed by AWS based BI application
-  - Facilitated fast and consistent database deployments across client environments by writing CLI in Go that leveraged Terraform metaprogramming

 ]